 Exploring The Heritage Town Of Klang

 For history buffs, the Heritage town of Klang offers a bounty of cultural and historic sites.
 Take a free English walking tour around the city, hosted by the city’s municipal council and Tourism Selangor (every weekend) or simply explore its many streets on your own.
 We did a walking tour with them which took us around a 3km loop in under 2.5 hours.
-We covered some of the highlights in the city including Klang Fire Station, Sultan, Abdul Aziz Royal Gallery and Royal Klang Club, among others.
-You can book a tour for free, on their website here.
+We covered some of the highlights in the city including Klang Fire Station, Sultan, Abdul Aziz Royal Gallery, and Royal Klang Club, among others.

 The heritage city of Klang